Infinite circle packings on surfaces with conical singularities: Preliminaries

 \subsection{Circle packings on surfaces}

 A \textit{circle packing} $\mathcal P$ on a complex projective surface $S$ is a configuration of circles for which the companion disks of any two circles in $\mathcal{P}$ are either disjoint or tangent at a single point.
 Note that this implies that the interiors of the companion disks of the circles of $\mathcal{P}$ are pairwise disjoint.
+Also note that we allow a companion disk to contain one puncture, but not more.
 The \textit{nerve} of $\mathcal P$, denoted as $N(\mathcal{P})$, is the simple graph whose vertex set is $\mathcal{P}$ and in which two vertices, or circles, $C_{1}$ and $C_{2}$ are adjacent if and only if the circles are tangent.

-We say that the packing $\mathcal{P}$ \textit{fills} the surface $S$ if each component of the complement of the union of the companion closed disks is a \textit{triangular interstice}, an open topological disk bounded by three arcs of three circles.
+We say that the packing $\mathcal{P}$ \textit{fills} the surface $S$ if each component of the complement of the union of the companion closed disks is a \textit{triangular interstice}, an open topological disk bounded by three arcs of three circles, not containing a puncture of $S$, if there any punctures.
 In case $\mathcal{P}$ fills $S$, $N(\mathcal{P})$ is the $1$-skeleton of the abstract simplicial $2$-complex $K(\mathcal{P})$ whose $2$-simplices are triples of circles that cut out a triangular interstice.
 When $\mathcal{P}$ fills $S$, $K(\mathcal{P})$ is an abstract triangulation of the surface $S$ and may be realized geometrically in $S$ by an embedding of the nerve $N(\mathcal{P})$ defined as follows:\;for each vertex, a circle of $\mathcal{P}$, choose a point in the interior of its companion disk as a vertex, and for each edge of $N(\mathcal{P})$ choose an arc in $S$ connecting the two vertices and passing through the point of intersection of the corresponding circles, taking care that the interiors of these arcs are pairwise disjoint.
 This construction provides an embedding of the nerve that cuts out triangular faces whose union is all of $S$.
 There are two facts to notice about this construction.
 First, when the surface has a constant curvature metric and the vertices are chosen as the centers of the circles and the edges are geodesic arcs connecting centers, we obtain a \textit{geodesic triangulation} in which the faces are metric triangles.
 Second, the circles of the packing $\mathcal{P}$ accumulate only at the ideal boundary of the surface $S$.